bobbyowolabi/rowolabi.github.io/_drafts/sound-basics-part-2-properties-of-sound.md

 > What are the pitches in the melody I'm hearing?

-> Why does it sound like it (aka timbre)?
+> Why does it sound like that (aka timbre)?
 What is its color?

 How does our molecular definition of sound relate to the basic questions above?